tecladocode/web-dev-bootcamp/curriculum/section03/lectures/09_html_attributes/README.md

 There are lots of other attributes available to us in HTML, many of which are specific to certain element types.
 We've already seen one example: the `required` attribute.

 You don't need to memorise the available attributes, but if you ever need to look something up, you can find a good reference on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes).
-The MDN &mdash; short for **M**ozilla **D**eveloper **N**etwork &mdash; is a great resource for looking up and learning about web technologies.
-It's an invaluable tool that you should spend some time getting familiar with.